EthanY033/qb25-answers/week5/README.md

 The model fit is calcluated in the R_script.R file.
 The intercept given by lm() is 39.2348, very close to the mean difference given by t-test.
 This intercept refers to the difference between the population means of maternal and paternal DNMs.
 As this intercept is positive, it means that the population mean of paternal DNMs is 39.2348 higher than the population mean of maternal DNMs.
 The p value of the intercept is smaller than 0.001, meaning that the difference is very significant.

+**Exercise 3.1**
+The dataset chosen: The History of Himalayan Mountaineering Expeditions.

+**Exercise 3.2**
+Distributions of defense points vs. height and defense points vs. attack points are explored and plotted.

+**Exercise 3.3**
+Hypothesis: the distribution of defense points vs. attack points follows linear model.
+Results: the p values of slope and intercept are smaller than 0.001, meaning that they are highly significant.
+However, the adjusted R-squared is 0.1924, meaning that this distribution poorly fit a linear model.
+Therefore, the distribution of defense points vs. attack points don't follow linear model.